davidawad/davidawad.github.io/software.md

 https://github.com/davidawad/basildb
 https://github.com/davidawad/spelltest
 {% endcomment %}

+I write lots of software and give it away for free on github.
+I try to emulate the three virtues of a great programmer that Larry Wall, the original author of Perl believed in.

+- **Laziness**: The quality that makes you go to great effort to reduce overall energy expenditure.
+It makes you write labor-saving programs that other people will find useful and document what you wrote so you don't have to answer so many questions about it.
+- **Impatience**: The anger you feel when the computer is being lazy.
+This makes you write programs that don't just react to your needs, but actually anticipate them.
+Or at least pretend to.
+- **Hubris**: The quality that makes you write (and maintain) programs that other people won't want to say bad things about.

+Without futher ado, the following images, videos and gifs are all links to free and open source projects available for you to download through github.
+If anything feels like it's difficult to use or poorly built please feel free to leave feedback on the individual project repositories or send me an email.

 <!-- PORTFOLIO SECTION TODO automate this somehow at some point in the future -->
 <ul class="grid effect-2" id="grid">